-It’s Flu Season!
-When should I get vaccinated?
+It's Still Flu Season!
+Can I still get vaccinated?

 The timing of flu is very unpredictable and can vary in different parts of the country and from season to season.
 Most seasonal flu activity typically occurs between October and May.
 Flu activity most commonly peaks in the United States between December and February.